danmainah/re-former/README.md

 ## Getting Started

 - Ensure you have rails installed by running 'rails --version'.
 Otherwise run 'gem install rails'
+- Ensure you have yarn installed by running  yarn install or npm install.
 - Click on the `Code` green button
 - By the right end of the read-only input containing the repository link click the clipboard icon to copy the link
 - In your local PC, open your terminal in the folder you would like to clone the repository into